The monotone secant conjecture in the real Schubert calculus: Background

 is transverse with all points real. \end{sconj}

-We studied this conjecture in a large-scale experiment whose results are described in~\cite{FRSC_Sec}, solving 1,855,810,000 instances of 703 Schubert problems on 13 different Grassmannians, verifying the Secant Conjecture in each of the 448,381,157 instances checked.
-This took 1.065 terahertz years of computing.
+We studied this conjecture in a large-scale experiment whose results are described in~\cite{FRSC_Sec}, solving 1,855,810,000 instances of 703 Schubert problems on 13 different Grassmannians, verifying the secant conjecture in each of the 448,381,157 instances checked.
+This took 1.065 teraHertz-years of computing.

-The limit of any family of flags whose intervals of secancy shrink to a point $\gamma(t)$ is the \demph{osculating flag $\Fdot(t)$}.
-This is the flag whose $j$-dimensional subspace is the span of the first $j$ derivatives $\gamma(t),\ \gamma'(t),\ldots,\gamma^{(j-1)}(t)$ of $\gamma$ at $t$.
-In this way, the limit of the Monotone Secant Conjecture, as the secant flags become osculating flags, is a similar conjecture where we replace monotone secant flags by monotone osculating flags.
+The \demph{osculating flag $\Fdot(t)$} is the flag whose $j$-dimensional subspace $F_j(t)$ is the span of the first $j$ derivatives $\gamma(t),\gamma'(t),\ldots,\gamma^{(j-1)}(t)$ of $\gamma$ at $t$.
+This subspace $F_j(t)$ is the unique $j$-dimensional subspace having maximal order of contact, namely $j$, with $\gamma$ at $\gamma(t)$.
+It follows that the limit of any family of flags whose intervals of secancy shrink to a point $\gamma(t)$ is this osculating flag $\Fdot(t)$.
+In this way, the limit of the monotone secant conjecture, as the secant flags become osculating flags, is a similar conjecture where we replace monotone secant flags by monotone osculating flags.